hindutva/hindutva.github.io/main/social-cultivation/clan/theory/pros.md

 - The dharmashAstra-s have different recommendations (particularly with regards to AchAra, prAyashcitta, daNDa) for people belonging to different varNa-s.
 Other factors (according to texts like daNDa-viveka) that determined the punishment included sex, wealth etc..
     - For example, higher varNa-s get higher punishment in almost all cases (excepting adultery and defamation), limited to loss of limb in case of women and brAhmaNa-s; according to manu, kAtyAyana and vyAsa. \[[PVK](http://i.imgur.com/AnkLxKR.jpg), [FB](https://www.facebook.com/photo.php?fbid=10153134112067989&set=a.10151672801737989.1073741826.689472988&type=1&permPage=1)\]
 - So, the determination of varNa was essential (jAti providing an essential clue in this determination).

+## Social stability
+Via MT:

+> For the strands of early Hindu ancestry the, steppe ārya-s and the mysterious Harappan people, social organization and stability was a life and death matter.
+On the steppes, especially in the warlike early IE age, there was no place for undisciplined tribes.
+They would simply be destroyed by another and their land taken over.
+It was the fire where the beginnings of the dharmaśāstra were forged.
+>
+> Similarly, while we know little of what the Harappans said to each other, we know that they had a complex and hierarchical society needed for the kind of production and material conversion they carried out.
+This was beginning of the jāti system.
+>
+> ...
+In a sense, they were practical anthropologists who had at hand a problem of integrating the old Harappans into their own varṇa model.
+Hence, they were interested in their careful classification and suggesting anthropological theories (even if simplistic and cliched) for the multitude of jāti-s.

 ## Ritual purity.
 - Some occupations were considered unclean and untouchable.
 Eg: Skinning dead animals, ferrying sewage.
 This violated popular notions of ritual purity in several paths of hindu self-cultivation.